mmmangooo/Milestone-Project2/TESTING.md

 * When the HTML code was first run through the validator, it showed an error message on the page for Tyresta-By saying that the page seemed to be in swedish, but the language attribute on the page is set to english.
 This error was solved by setting language attribute to swedish in the p tag containing the info text.

+* When the javascript code was first run in JSHint, a warning was thrown for each apperance of 'let' in the code, because 'let in new in ES6.
+This problem was solved by adding a line in the script files telling that the version of the code is ES6: /*jshint esversion: 6 */ .
+This solution was found on [Stack Overflow:](https://stackoverflow.com/questions/37247474/es6-in-jshint-jshintrc-has-esversion-but-still-getting-warning-using-atom/42865871)

 ### Out of scope